Kitz ADSL Broadband Information

 Some users have observed that 4 LOF events can trigger a LOS.

 Failed re-initialisation of the DSL link due to power loss.
+A dying gasp message has been sucessfully sent/received.

 NCD - No Cell Delineation